Larrie Londin: Death and posthumous honors

-On April 24, 1992, Londin suffered a myocardial infarction (heart attack) and collapsed during a drum clinic at the University of North Texas.
+On April 24, 1992, Londin suffered a heart attack and collapsed during a drum clinic at the University of North Texas.
 On August 24, 1992, after spending four months in a coma, Londin died in Nashville, Tennessee, at the age of 48.

 In 1994, Londin was posthumously inducted into the Hall of Fame of Modern Drummer magazine, in response to the magazine's annual readers poll.

 In 1999, a benefit concert was held, co-sponsored by the Percussive Arts Society and Sabian, the cymbal manufacturer with which Londin had been associated, to raise money for musician scholarships.
 Drummers Dom Famularo, Terry Bozzio, Chester Thompson, and Will Calhoun and the percussion group Hip Pickles appeared.
 An audio and video cassette of the benefit concert were released in 1999.
 The scholarship program continues to offer scholarships as of 2012.